radditude/new-on-netflix-cli-gem/README.md

 # Whats On Netflix

-What's On Netflix is a small web scraper with a CLI interface that tells you what's coming soon and leaving soon on Netflix, using data from ComingSoon.net and IMDB.
+What's On Netflix is a small web scraper with a CLI interface that tells you what's coming soon and leaving soon on Netflix, using data from Whats-On-Netflix.com and IMDB.
+Hat tip to [https://github.com/o-sam-o/yayimdbs](yayimdbs) for helping me work out the finer points of scraping IMDB info.

 ## Installation